bloxstreet/support/docs/mr+-information/training-guide.md

 At :00, which is the exact time of the training session's commencement, the Host should type the command "/e :slock".
 The Co-Host should send the second group shout.
 Even if LRs are speaking, the Host should start the session.
-The Host and Co-Host may not remove LRs for speaking. **LRs no longer watch the presentation.**
+The Host and Co-Host may not remove LRs for speaking.

 <font color="#0F52BA">**Host:**</font> *Greetings, everyone, and welcome to this training session!*